ctyoung22/PacMan/README.md

 - Ghosts can sometimes stack on top of each other
 - Ghosts typically remain still if the player remains still
+- Ghosts do not return to start when eaten as intended